 Sight Word Apple Tree

-What fall activities are you doing in your classroom?
+What kindergarten activities for fall are you doing in your classroom?
 Let me know in the comments!